 and Shah Jahan

-of the finest quality, which are made both on paper and on large pieces of cloth.
-Different parts of the state stick to their own style, and are thus recognized as different schools of paintings.
+are miniature paintings of the finest quality, which are made both on paper and on large pieces of cloth.
 A number of famous schools of painting are Mewar, Hadoti

 .
 It is also known as Rajput Paintings

-which is the miniature painting evolved in the hilly states
+is the miniature painting evolved in the hilly states

 Modern Indian Paintings